lexicaQ/ionos-mailer/README.md

     **1. DATABASE URLs (`POSTGRES_...`)**
     *   Go to [Neon Console](https://console.neon.tech/app/projects).
-    *   Select your project.
+    *   Create your project.
     *   On the **Dashboard**, look for **Connection Details**.
     *   **Important**: Check the box **"Pooled connection"** (top right of the code block).
-    *   Copy the connection string.
+    *   Copy the connection string starting with postgresql://
     *   Paste it into *both* `POSTGRES_PRISMA_DATABASE_URL` and `POSTGRES_URL`.
     *   *Verify*: The URL should end with `?sslmode=require&pgbouncer=true` (or similar).
 If `pgbouncer=true` is missing from the first one, add it manually!